-All participants will use the spin bikes located in the spin studio.
+All participants will use the indoor bikes located in the spin studio.
 Bikes for the event will be set in two rows near the front of the studio.

-2. How do you track distance on the spin bikes?
+2. How do you track distance on the indoor bikes?

 3. What is the resistance like on the spin bike?

 Each participant will be able to set their own resistance at a level that is comfortable for their ability.
 Keep in mind, injuries can occur if you spin too fast so we recommend each participant set the tension at a level that is safe and comfortable based on their cycle experience.